-Being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+Being homeless or being at risk of becoming homeless presents a real risk to a child's St John's Meads CEP Safeguarding and child protection policy welfare.
 The Designated Safeguarding Lead (and any deputies) should be aware of contact details and referral routes into the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
-Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
+Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse and antisocial behaviour, as well as the family being asked to leave a property.
 Whilst referrals and/or discussion with the Local Housing Authority should be progressed as appropriate, and in accordance with local procedures, this does not, and should not, replace a referral into Local Authority children's social care where a child has been harmed or is at risk of harm.